 That said, the best way by far to save on gift cards is to buy them from one of the many online gift card resellers.
 Here you'll find gift cards from most major retailers — from Target to Toys"R"Us — available at a variety of dollar values.
 Depending on what's available on the day you're shopping, deals could range from 1% off to 50% off.

 A good place to shop is Gift Card Granny, which aggregates deals from different online sellers, so you can be sure you're getting the best price.
+(The site can help you sell your gift cards, too.)
 Just type in the name of the store you'd like a gift card from to see available cards.
 Browse cards based on value, seller, savings, and more, then click on the card you want.
 Gift Card Granny will then send you on to the seller where you can buy the card.

 When you buy from an online marketplace, you don't know exactly where your card came from.
 For any savvy online shopper, that probably rings alarm bells.
 How do you know that you aren't paying for a $50 gift card and getting a used card with no dollar value in return?